anumit-web/Personal-Websites/Hugo/README.md

 ## 1. upload to google drive
 ## 2. ftp the file from google drive to Azure VM

+upload to google drive and get shareable link

+get fioe identifier from the url

+Inside Azure VM
-use the following shell script to downlaon the latge zip file -
+use the following shell script to downlaon the large zip file -
 #!/bin/bash
 fileid="FILEIDENTIFIER"
 filename="FILENAME"